 In May and June 2016, the Company commissioned two 18.5 MW V48/60 medium-speed diesel generating units along with a 2.7 MW steam turbine powered through a waste heat recovery system, which are housed in a new purpose built power house – Engine Room 6.

 The Company's generating plant, 2 of its 8 existing transformer substations, office building, hurricane centre, warehouse, fuel tanks and garage are all located on approximately 28.6 acres of land owned by the Company and located on North Sound Road, Grand Cayman.
-The Company owns six additional sites for transformer substations located on approximately 7 acres of land.
+The Company owns 6 additional sites for transformer substations located on approximately 7 acres of land.